fmontesi/cp2016/exam/README.md

 ## Report

 The report must be written in English and be at the most 3 page long.

+Use 1.5 line spacing and ensure that the page margins are at least of 2cm (in all directions).
+For the body text, use Times new roman as family and at least 11pt as font size.

 In the first page, you must state the name of the course, your name, your e-mail address, and the date (in which you last edited the document).
 The report must contain the following sections:
 - Methodology.
 Here you explain how you designed your software.
 Give a brief